-Ah Cornwall, to many the mention of this places causes images of sea, sand and sometimes sun to race to the forefront of their mind.
+Ah Cornwall.
+To many British holidaymakers, the mention of this Cornwall causes images of sea, sand and sometimes sun to race to the forefront of their mind.

 We wanted to pay tribute to this wonderful part of the United Kingdom by compiling the ultimate guide.
 But what makes our guide to Cornwall different?

 Our list is 100% compiled by the UK public, gathered from social media and our own internal data.

 What are the most popular places to visit in Cornwall?

 We check out internal data to see where Brits are travelling to Cornwall.
 Click on a destination for a full visitor guide below.

 How do people travel to Cornwall?

 We had a look at our internal data to discover when and which way people choose to travel to Cornwall.
 From this data, we could also see when the best time to book your ticket to the Cornish coast is!